 Adventure RMS inspectors are undertaking site visits where they are required.

-In doing so Adventure RMS will prioritise the avoidance of situations and circumstances where the spread of infection is likely:
+In doing so Adventure RMS will prioritise the avoidance of situations and circumstances which might cause the spread of infection.

 Adventure RMS has:

 - identified sensible personal protective behaviours (see below) in relation to site visits

 - applied our existing application consultation process relating to the health, safety and well-being of inspectors, providers and their clients

 - provided our inspectors with appropriate guidance and protective equipment